-On the very north of Croatia lies neighboring country Montenegro, one of the last undiscovered secrets of the European Mediterranean.
+On the very south of Croatia lies neighboring country Montenegro, one of the last undiscovered secrets of the European Mediterranean.
 The name Montenegro comes from Italian and means – black mountain.

 Its uniqueness comes from exquisite combination of natural beauty combined in three different landscapes – bay, mountains and sea.
 Located less than an hour drive from Dubrovnik, Montenegro offers an unforgettable experience; exceptional natural beauty in combination with a rich history and culture.
 This is a land where the mountains descend almost directly into the sea creating mystical and dramatic sites.